 We have identified behavioural norms that are essential in our professional interactions with each other.
 The norms apply to settings (virtual and in-person) in which we are representatives of the research group, including, but not limited to individual and group meetings, during workshops, seminars, and conferences, and during lab and field research activities.
-The norms represent skills in practice; the Resources section contains important information, networks, and training to support us in developing the necessary skills to support these norms.
+The norms represent skills in practice; the Resources and Trainings document contains important information, networks, and training to support us in developing the necessary skills to support these norms.

-Related to Inclusion, Equity & Respect
+Inclusion, Equity & Respect

 - Learn and use inclusive, respectful, decolonized language in our interactions with one another.